A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Results

 \section{Results}

-In this section, we will use our analytical bounds and modeled performance to assess our FPGA implementation of the spectral element method.
+In this section, we will use our analytical bounds and modeled performance to assess our FPGA implementation of SEM.
 We will also consider a CPU baseline in Neko and use our performance model from \cite{jansson2021neko} to contrast our FPGA performance with a state-of-the-art CPU implementation.